Grafting & Scionwood

 Success tips

-• Use a sharp, clean blade and make confident cuts.
+• Use a clean, sharp tool and make confident cuts.

 • Match cambium layers as closely as possible.